xiaoDetection/Learning-Heavily-Degraded-Prior/README.md

 # Learning Heavily Degraed Piror

 This repo is the official implementation of [Learning Heavily-Degraded Prior for Underwater Object Detection](https://ieeexplore.ieee.org/document/10113328).
-It is base on [mmdetection](https://github.com/open-mmlab/mmdetection).
+It is based on [mmdetection](https://github.com/open-mmlab/mmdetection).

 ## Introduction